Spontaneous quantum emission from analog white holes in a nonlinear optical medium

+On the other hand, the velocity of the pulse $v$ can be tuned either by using pump lasers of different wavelengths and therefore different group velocities $v_0$ or by focusing the pump beam with a conic lens.
+While a standard Gaussian pulse propagates in vacuum at velocity $c$, the highest intensity region of a Bessel pulse~\cite{durninprl,gori,mcdonald} obtained by focusing such a pulse through a conic lens travels at an effective superluminal velocity $v=c_{\delta}=c/\cos\theta>c$.
+The so-called Bessel angle $\theta$ is controlled through the Snell law $\sin(\gamma + \theta) = n_{\rm lens} \sin\gamma$ by the aperture $\pi-2\gamma$ of the conic lens and by its refractive index $n_{\rm lens}$~\cite{hermanwiggins}.
+Analogously, the effective velocity $v=v_{\delta}=v_0/\cos\delta>v_0$ of a Bessel pulse propagating in a medium is higher than the group velocity $v_{0}$ and depends on the Bessel angle $\delta$ measured in the medium~\cite{faccionjp}.

-Assuming that for a sufficiently long time after a initial steepening stage the pulse shape does not appreciably change during propagation, the system can be described in the frame comoving with the pulse at velocity $v$ by a time independent Hamiltonian (throughout the Letter, quantities measured in the laboratory vs. comoving frame are denoted by upper vs. lower case symbols).
-The field equations can then be solved in Fourier space with respect to time: within each homogeneous region, the dispersion is given by the Lorentz transform of Eq.~\eqref{eq:sellmeier} and matching conditions have to be imposed at the discontinuity.
-This procedure provides the scattering matrix relating incoming (i.e. directed towards the discontinuity, as seen from the comoving frame) and outgoing modes.
+Assuming that the pulse shape does not appreciably change during propagation, the system can be described in the frame comoving with the pulse at velocity $v$ by a time independent Hamiltonian (throughout this article, quantities measured in the laboratory vs. comoving frame are denoted by upper vs. lower case symbols).
+The field equations can then be solved in Fourier space with respect to time: within each homogeneous region on either side of the pulse edge, the dispersion is given by the Lorentz transform of the Sellmeier dispersion Eq.~\eqref{eq:sellmeier}.
+Matching conditions have then to be imposed at the pulse edge.
+This procedure (more details can be found in the Appendix and in Ref.~\cite{gradino}) provides the scattering matrix relating incoming (i.e., directed toward the pulse edge, as seen from the comoving frame) and outgoing modes.